CrossoversForCures/Tournament-Scoring/README.md

 # Tournament-Scoring

 ## Project Overview
-This website is designed to facilitate the organization and tracking of Elevate 4 Epilepsy basketball tournaments.
-It provides a spectator and admin view to track and update teams, court assignments, and scores for each tournament division.
-It also provides the backend logic to sort teams into initial pools and later brackets based on their wins and total points.
-Checkout the frontend at _ and the backend at _.
+This proiect is designed to facilitate the organization and tracking of Elevate 4 Epilepsy basketball tournaments.
+Check it out at _.

+## Features
+* Spectator view to check scores and standings for different divisions
+* Player view to check court assignments and opponents during the tournament, eliminating crowding near bulletin boards
+* Admin view to update scores and winners during the tournament
+* Automatic court assignments for pool and elimination games based on available courts to streamline efficiency of tournaments
+* Logic to sort teams into initial pools where each team plays 2 games against random opponents
+* Logic to place teams into elmination bracket based on pool wins and points scored

 ## About Crossovers 4 Cures
 Crossovers for Cures raises money through basketball tournaments and events to combat some of the planet's most confusing diseases and disorders.
 Their annual tournament, Elevate 4 Epilepsy, takes place in Dublin, Ohio and has raised over $40,000 for epilepsy research through institutions such as NYU Langone.
 In 2024, C4C founder Dustin He asked me to build this scoring website to improve the efficiency of future basketball tournaments.